sqlitebrowser/sqlitebrowser/CONTRIBUTION.md

 and translations for new languages can be translated by adding a new entry to the TRANSLATION section of the src/src.pro file and then rebuilding the project.

 #### DO NOT translate key names in shortcuts
 Keyboard shortcuts get automatically localized by Qt, and translating key names may indeed break them.
-They show up on the translation file only for the rare occasions that one has to redirect a shortcut to another one in a specific language.
-But even then, you should use the English key names to get this working.
-Theoretically, one could follow Qt conventions for translated key names, and they should work, but the risk to stumble upon Qt bugs or moving conventions is high, so it is better to not translate keys and only remap the shortcut.
-If you want to preserve the original key sequence (recommended), just leave the translation empty and finished.
+For further information, check out the [translations section](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Translations) of the wiki.

 ## Styleguide
 Styleguides help keep the project's source code looking good and consistent.
 This can be of great help to existing and new contributors.

 ### CPP source code